 What is melasma?

-Melasma is a skin condition characterized by brown, dark brown, or gray-brown patches affecting the face, chest, and neck.
-It is most common in women, with only 10% of all melasma cases attributed to men.
-The condition is also more prevalent among patients with darker skin tones, as well as those of East Asian, Indian, Hispanic, Middle Eastern, and Mediterranean descent, due to their already high prevalence of melanin and melanocytes in the skin.
-The pigmentation from melasma is not associated with any discomfort, itchiness, or increased risk of skin cancer.
-This pigmentation often appears in highly visible areas such as the forehead, upper lip, bridge of the nose, and cheeks, prompting many patients to seek cosmetic treatment.
+Melasma is a skin condition characterized by brown, dark brown, or gray-brown patches on the face, chest, and neck.
+It is most common in women, with only 10% of cases occurring in men.
+The condition is also more prevalent among patients with darker skin tones and those of East Asian, Indian, Hispanic, Middle Eastern, and Mediterranean descent, due to the already high levels of melanin and melanocytes in the skin.
+The pigmentation from melasma is not associated with discomfort, itchiness, or an increased risk of skin cancer.
+This pigmentation often appears in highly visible areas, including the forehead, upper lip, bridge of the nose, and cheeks, prompting many patients to seek cosmetic treatment.
 Three main types of melasma may occur: epidermal melasma, which appears in the superficial layer of skin known as the epidermis; dermal melasma, which is located in the middle layer of the skin known as the dermis; and mixed melasma, which occurs when there is a combination of epidermal and dermal melasma.

 What causes melasma?

-Melasma occurs due to an overproduction of melanin in melanocytes, the skin cells responsible for melanin production.
-While the exact underlying cause of melasma is unknown, many patients with the condition have a family history of it.
+Melasma results from an overproduction of melanin by melanocytes, the skin cells that produce it.
+Although the exact cause of melasma is unknown, many patients with the condition have a family history of it.
 Hormonal changes, particularly surges in the female hormones estrogen and progesterone, can trigger melasma.
 Women are most commonly affected by this skin condition because of hormonal fluctuations associated with contraceptive treatments, pregnancy, and hormone replacement therapy.
-Additionally, thyroid disorders may be related to melasma, as the incidence of thyroid disease is nearly four times that of the general population.
+Additionally, thyroid disorders may be related to melasma, as the incidence of thyroid disease is nearly four times higher than in the general population.

 ,Cosmelan 10 weeks